peteragility/alfresco-eks/README.md

 7. Ensure security group of EKS cluster is added and create the database: ![](https://raw.githubusercontent.com/peterone928/alfresco-eks/master/images/rds7b.png)
 8. Wait for Aurora database cluster to create successfully:![](https://raw.githubusercontent.com/peterone928/alfresco-eks/master/images/rds8.png)
 9. Click the database cluster name and you can see the "write" database endpoint at the bottom: ![](https://raw.githubusercontent.com/peterone928/alfresco-eks/master/images/rds9.png)
-10. Login to the Bastion host and execute the following command to create a default database:
+10. Login to the Jump host and execute the following command to create a default database:
 ```
 createdb -h <Aurora db cluster endpoint> -p 5432 -U <db username> <db username>
 ```